You have completed a membership form for Little People UK, where you gave us:

 We are unable to reimburse the purchase of any form of season ticket or rail card for example; young persons, senior or disability rail cards – these are classed as a taxable benefit by HMRC, as they can be used for other journeys outside of LPUK purposes

-When planning to use a taxi, it would be useful for trustees to provide a quote or estimation to the LPUK treasurer and chair in advance, for approval (if deemed necessary, referring to the committee, for further discussion).
+When planning to use a taxi, it would be useful for committee members/employees to provide a quote or estimation to the LPUK Chairperson and Treasurer in advance, for approval (if deemed necessary, referring to the whole committee, for further discussion).

 LPUK will reimburse the cost of travel, using private vehicles, at the following set mileage rates: